pukkapies/urop2019/README.md

 these datasets.
 For more details, see [here](http://millionsongdataset.com/blog/12-2-12-fixing-matching-errors/).
-To deal with this issue, `wrangler.py` takes a '.txt' file with a list of tids which could not be trusted, and remove the corresponding rows of data based on the list.
-Furthermore, MSD also provides `.txt` file with a list of tracks that have duplicates. `wrangler.py` by default keeps one version of the duplicate tracks of each song according to the list and remove the rest.
+To deal with this issue, `wrangler.py` takes a '.txt' file with a list of tids which could not be trusted, and remove the corresponding rows in the dataframe.
+Furthermore, MSD also provides a `.txt` file with a list of tracks that have duplicates. `wrangler.py` by default keeps one version of the duplicate tracks of each song and removes the rest.

-The dataframe from above is merged with the dataframe produced by the audio section above followed by removing unnecessary columns to produce the 'ultimate' dataframe.
+The dataframe from the above paragraph is merged with the dataframe produced by the above audio section followed by removing unnecessary columns to produce the 'ultimate' dataframe.
 This dataframe acts as a clean dataset containing all the essential information about the tracks and will be used throughout the project.

 For more information about how these functions are used, see [here](https://github.com/pukkapies/urop2019/blob/master/msd/README.md)

 **Example**